 Someone once said to be strict about your goals but flexible with your methods.
-No matter how this makes you feel, it seems that people who adapt and change based on new information are happier.
-When I was young, I thought adults grew up and became who they were going to be around 21.
+No matter how this makes you feel, people who adapt and change based on new information seem happier.
+When I was young, I thought adults grew up and became who they would be around 21.
 Mature and complete.
 With no turning back.
 After all, that is what growing up meant, right?
 Now I laugh when I think of that.
-Because I now know that the human brain doesn’t even stop growing until around the age of 25.
+Because I now know that the human brain doesn’t even stop growing until around the age of 25.1,2,3

 But what about a mom’s brain?
 It grows well past that time, and you will likely change as a mom through the years.
 Or, at least, that is what my experience and observations have led me to believe.
-And when I say grows, not necessarily in size, but in wisdom and the methods that come from the day to day experiences of mom life.
+And when I say grows, I mean not necessarily in size but in wisdom and the methods that come from the day-to-day experiences of mom life.
 I can think of three major ways I have changed (for the better – I believe) in the last five years as a mom.

 5 Ways You May Change as a Mom

 It’s easy to know your parenting style before having kids.
 Or know your “permanent” parenting style after your first child.
 Am I right?
-But it seems that second children can present different needs and behaviors that cause parents to doubt their previous methods more often than not.
+However, it seems that second children can present different needs and behaviors that often cause parents to doubt their previous methods.
 They wonder, “Do we stick to what worked for our first?
 Or do we try something different since that method isn’t working?”

 For the lucky few, the same parenting method works for every child.
-But for the most part, parenting methods and discipline methods have to adapt based on the needs of the child you are working with.
+But for the most part, parenting and discipline methods must adapt based on the needs of the child you are working with.
 It doesn’t mean you’re a weak parent if one child sleeps in bed with you and one doesn’t.
-Instead, it may mean that one child needs physical affection to feel loved and the other needs quality time.
+Instead, it may mean that one child needs physical affection to feel loved, and the other needs quality time.
 Or it may mean that you realized you couldn’t survive with four children in your bed.
 Different needs present different methods.
 It’s okay to parent differently.